openregulatory/templates/templates/qms/management-review/sop-management-review.md

   as part of the Change Evaluation List - for instance, changes to the organizational structure, infrastructure, processes or customer requirements).
 * **Other Key Performance Indicators (KPIs)**\
-  While not every process of the QM system requires a KPI, most processes should be assigned an indicator that allows the assessment of process effectiveness, unless there is a valid explanation for why no KPI is reasonably applicable.
+  Typically, every processes should be assigned an indicator that allows the assessment of process effectiveness, unless there is a valid explanation for why no KPI is reasonably applicable (see ISO 13485:2016, para.
+4.1.3).
+KPI results become management review input.

 ### 1.2.
 Management Review Output